The Order of Lazarus

 With his new identity, he could have left the chapter house, built another life.
 Most of the Lost they’d rescued moved on.
 The Order had welcomed him, and after a year as a novice, he’d chosen to stay.
 He knew, when the corpocracy thought you were dead, you were dead.
 And, surprisingly, the new place had felt like home, had become family.

-@MatTwo had taken over initiation duties from the at the end of his novitiate.
+@MatTwo had taken over initiation duties at the end of his novitiate.
 Today he’d welcome a young man the Order had recently secreted across the border, another one Lost to the corpocracy, papers and passport useless.
 After seeing the dossier, @MatTwo was looking forward to meeting the man in the picture, a pleasant fellow he’d encountered years ago: about fifty, with some gray in his hair, a full beard, and a flannel shirt with sleeves rolled up to reveal intricate, brilliantly colored tattoos on both arms standing behind a bar, in front of an impressive display of bottles.

 Notes